 The Quad RA Office, laundry service, Quad 200 (classroom/tutoring center), and Ross-Brooks Cafe (commonly referred to as "RoBro") are located in the center "core" of the Quad.

 Moore House has both traditional and standalone suites.
 The traditional suites are located in the wings on floors 1 through 3.
 Standalone suites are located in the center core of the building.
 Although most of the traditional and standalone suites are double occupancy, there are a few single occupancy suites.
-Moore also has its own lounge, laundry rooms on each floor and communal kitchens.
+Moore also has its own lounge and laundry rooms on each floor.
 Rooms are furnished with beds, desks, dressers and closets.

 Graham Hall consists of four separate wings: Wilson, Van Note, Donahue and Olson.
 Each wing houses 60 mostly upperclass students (20 per floor) with one RA per wing.
 Rooms are set up as suites: two bedrooms with a shared private bathroom that easily accommodates two students per bedroom (four per suite).
 Each room in Graham Hall has laminate flooring and rooms are furnished with beds, desks, chests and closets.
 In addition, each floor has its own common lounge and laundry services are located in the basement.